12 Quieter Jersey Shore Beaches to Visit

 Pearl Beach | 205 West Central Avenue, Cape May Point

 Visitors agree that Pearl Beach is one of their favorite beaches in New Jersey.
-With its beautiful, sandy shores, guests are going to experience one of the most quiet beaches in Cape May.
-Technically it’s not a private beach, but it definitely seems like one of New Jersey’s best-kept secrets.
-There are lifeguards and swimming is allowed on this stretch of beach.
+With its beautiful, sandy shores, guests are going to experience one of the quietest beaches in Cape May.
+Technically, it’s not a private beach, but it definitely seems like one of New Jersey’s best-kept secrets.
+There are lifeguards, and swimming is allowed on this stretch of beach.

 Sunset Beach | 502 Sunset Boulevard, Cape May

 A top spot to watch the sunset, this beach is located where Delaware Bay meets the Atlantic Ocean.
-The beach doesn’t have the softest shores to lay out and tan.
-However, it is a great place to look for Cape May Diamonds and enjoy some peace and quiet.
+The beach doesn’t have the softest shores to lie out and tan.
+However, it is a great place to look for Cape May Diamonds and enjoy some peace.